CHSS-IT/enrollchat/README.md

 # EnrollChat

 Enrollchat accepts a feed of course section data and allows users to comment on individual sections.
-The feed may be uploaded manually as a CSV or XSLT file or brought in via a scheduled rake task.
+The feed may be uploaded manually as a CSV or XSLT file.

+## Roadmap

+Enrollchat was developed by the College of Humanities and Social Sciences at George Mason University.
+It is currently tied to Mason's CAS server and is otherwise set up in ways that may not be useful outside Mason.
+Our first priority is to develop an automated import process, which in our case will be coming from Banner.
+Beyond that, our priority is to loosen ties, remove dependencies, and make EnrollChat as configurable as possible.

 ## Dependencies